 Lawyers Question Wexner's Financial Arrangement With Jeffrey Epstein

-Senior counsel Jeffrey Tenenbaum appeared on WOSU to discuss the steps nonprofits can take to prevent the type of misappropriation alleged in the Jeffrey Epstein case.
+Jeffrey Tenenbaum, head of the nonprofit practice at the DC-based law firm Lewis Baach Kaufmann Middlemiss PLLC, appeared on NPR Affiliate WOSU Public Media to discuss the steps nonprofits can take to prevent the type of misappropriation alleged in the Jeffrey Epstein case.

 Tenenbaum says he does not know the details of the Wexner-Epstein arrangement and cannot comment on it directly, but that there are measures nonprofits can take to avoid misappropriation.